rik3sh/form-handeling/README.md

 	- Data set should be in csv file.

 - There should be constructor promotion.
-- Coding Style should strictly follow PSR-12
+- Coding Style should strictly follow PSR-12. https://www.php-fig.org/psr/psr-12/
+- Conventional Commit should strictly followed. https://www.conventionalcommits.org/en/v1.0.0/

 - There should be specific class to insert 10,000 rows
 	- It should be initialized by `php InsertUser.php`